• Skip to primary navigation

 Praline Chocolate Mousse Domes (Vegan + GF)

-Let me introduce you one of the most decadent vegan chocolate dessert: Dark Chocolate Mousse Praline Domes!
+Let me introduce you to one of the most decadent vegan chocolate desserts: Dark Chocolate Mousse Praline Domes!

-These domes airy and super light in texture.
+These domes are airy and super light in texture.
 It consists of a delicious dark chocolate mousse, a creamy layer of hazelnuts and almonds praline, and a spongy vanilla cake.
-Plus it's glazed with a soft dark chocolate ganache!
+Plus, it’s glazed with a soft dark chocolate ganache!

 I hope you are ready for a ton of photos!
 I wanted to show the process as much as possible and show you all the yumminess of this dessert!
 Because seriously, this dessert is the bomb.